-In the world of affiliate marketing, there are two types of commissions: high and low ticket.
-In this post, I will describe exactly what high ticket affiliate marketing is, how it works, and how you can get started fast!
+In the world of affiliate marketing, there are two types of commissions: high and low tickets.
+This post will describe exactly what high ticket affiliate marketing is, how it works, and how you can get started fast!

 While the exact number varies, high ticket affiliate marketing is when an affiliate (you) earns a commission of at least $500 per sale.
 Within the world of high ticket affiliate marketing, it is common for an affiliate to earn commissions as high as $5,000 per sale.

-Click here for a free training to start a high ticket affiliate marketing business today
+Click here for free training to start a high-ticket affiliate marketing business today.

 What is Affiliate Marketing?

-Before we dive into high ticket affiliate marketing, let’s take a moment to discuss what affiliate marketing is, and how it works.
+Before we dive into high ticket affiliate marketing, let’s take a moment to discuss what affiliate marketing is and how it works.
 Affiliate marketing is when a content creator (you) recommends a product or service to a customer.
-When the customer buys the product using your affiliate link, you get paid a commission.
+Then, when the customer buys the product using your affiliate link, you get paid a commission.

-In general, there are three parties of affiliate marketing: the customer, the content creator, and the company that owns the product or service.
-Let’s take a quick look at each or these parties.
+In general, there are three parties to affiliate marketing: the customer, the content creator, and the company that owns the product or service.
+Let’s take a quick look at each of these parties.

 The customer is simply someone that has a problem.
 When a customer has a problem, they jump to the internet for a solution.
 We’ve all been customers in the affiliate marketing game at one point or another.

-Usually, a customer starts off by asking a very general question.
-For example, if they have a pet that sheds a lot, they may search on Google, Yahoo, or Bing, “how to clear up pet hair.”
-As the customer gains more information they may focus their search a little.
+Usually, a customer starts by asking a very general question.
+For example, if they have a pet that sheds a lot, they may search on Google, Yahoo, or Bing “how to clear up pet hair.”
+As the customer gains more information, they may focus their search a little.

-For example, they have learned from basic searches that the best way to clean up pet hair is with a vacuum.
-Now, they go back to their favorite search engine and search “Best vacuum cleaner for pets.”
+For example, they have learned from basic searches that the best way to clean up pet hair is to vacuum.
+So now, they go back to their favorite search engine and search “Best vacuum cleaner for pets.”

-After searching around a little more, they have narrowed down their search to 2 or 3 vacuum cleaners based on a number of factors.
+After searching around a little more, they have narrowed their search to 2 or 3 vacuum cleaners based on several factors.
 They are now searching “vacuum X review.”

 Once they feel they have enough information, they will buy the best product that meets their needs.